 Leica CL versus Fujifilm X-E3

-The Leica CL (Typ 7323) and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in November 2017 and September 2017.
+The Leica CL (Typ 7323) and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2017.
 Both the CL and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Fujifilm provides 24 MP.

-An illustration of the physical size and weight of the Leica CL and the Fujifilm X-E3 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Leica CL and the Fujifilm X-E3 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (12 percent) than the Leica CL.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is considerably smaller (87 percent) than the Leica CL.
 Moreover, the X-E3 is markedly lighter (16 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the X-E3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.